The Little Rascals (film): Production

 Bill Thomas Jr., son of the late Billie "Buckwheat" Thomas, contacted the studio and was invited down to visit the set, but got the impression that the filmmakers did not want him or any of the surviving original cast members involved in any production capacity.
 The surviving cast members saw this as especially hurtful, in light of the fact that director Penelope Spheeris had previously made a point of including Buddy Ebsen, from the original Beverly Hillbillies, in her 1993 feature film adaptation of that series.
 Eugene Jackson, who played the original Pineapple from the silent Our Gang comedies, tried unsuccessfully to contact the studio to be a part of production, stated, "It's real cold.
 They have no respect for the old-timers.
 At least they could have recognized some of the living legends surviving from the first films."
 Filming took place from January 11, 1994 to April 6, 1994.

-An extended cut of the film has been shown with television airings on ABC Family (now Freeform).
+An extended cut of the film has occasionally been shown with television airings.
 The cut extends the film by over four minutes.

 Release

 Critical response

-On Rotten Tomatoes the film has an approval rating of 21% based on reviews from 14 critics as of December 2022.
+On Rotten Tomatoes the film has an approval rating of 31% based on reviews from 16 critics as of September 2026.
 On Metacritic it has a score of 45 out of 100 based on reviews from 20 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Brian Lowry of Variety magazine wrote: "Those who grew up watching The Little Rascals may well be intrigued by the idea of introducing their kids to this full-color, bigscreen version.
 Still, the challenge of stretching those mildly diverting shorts to feature length remains formidable, and one has to wonder whether an audience exists beyond nostalgic parents and their young children."
+Writing in The Washington Post, critic Desson Howe described the film as "a see-through marketing impulse more than a creative venture" with "gratuitous grown-up cameos," and concluded that "if one thing unites parents as one, makes them stand up and cheer, it's likely to be that familiar on-screen credit: The End."
+Film critic Glenn Kenny reported in Entertainment Weekly that the film was "not half bad" and "a minor delight," that it "can be seen as another of the director’s love/hate letters to L.A.," and suggested that "[Spheeris'] experience with the half-formed humans in [her] Decline movies may have provided the forbearance to deal with her preteen actors."